 Basically, a drug is generally available once the company has introduced the drug to the market; (MT & price & available in pharmacies).
-If a company
+If a company starts advertising at that point, time begins to run.

 In some cases, public funding may be crucial to ensure access to the relevant patient groups, e.g., decisions from decision-makers (Beslutningsforum).
 If the company starts sales promotions from this date, the deadline runs from then.